AndrewWalker251/behavioral_cloning_driving/writeup_report.md

 Although I played around with the simulator I found it quite difficult to drive and so used the pre-given training data as the basis to allow me to focus on the architecture experimentation.

 Although other augumentation options were available I stuck to a simple, normalise, use left center and right camera and a shuffle.

+I also cropped the image to get rid of unrequired data.

 After only 3 epochs the accuracy on the validation was sufficient to try on the simulator.